 Cherish the moments of silence, as it is a gift to be alive.

-Sad Words For Poets
+Sad Words for Poets

 Poetry can be used to convey a feeling of deep sadness within oneself or the world.
 Therefore, many great poets have turned to writing deep and melancholy poetry in times of trouble.
 See below some sad words for poets that will convey the true feelings experienced in times of trouble.